Shutterstock | higyou

-Left: Zeta Instruments’ Zeta-20 3D Optical Profiler; Right: The modified Zeta-20, with tilt-head, originally built for Dr. Rebecca Kramer’s Faboratory at Purdue University, and now a standard option available to customers.
+Left: KLA's Zeta-20 3D Optical Profiler; Right: The modified Zeta-20, with tilt-head, originally built for Dr. Rebecca Kramer’s Faboratory at Purdue University, and now a standard option available to customers.

 Hardware Flexibility, Without Customization Costs

-“Every Zeta Instrument’s characterization tool is built to a customer’s exact order right here in our factory in California,” says Vamsi V, Marketing Director for Zeta Instruments.
+“Every KLA characterization tool is built to a customer’s exact order right here in our factory in California,” says Vamsi V, Marketing Director for KLA.
 “Since we’re not a cookie-cutter, one-tool-fits-all shop, we can provide customization for our customers at a very minimal cost.”

-The modified swivel-head Zeta-20 was developed by the Zeta Instruments team without any additional delays or special fees for custom work.
+The modified swivel-head Zeta-20 was developed by the KLA team without any additional delays or special fees for custom work.
 Kramer’s Zeta-20 has a 0-90° swivel-tilt mounted head, which takes measurements from a top view of the line traces all of the way to the side, with quantifiable measurements.

 Kramer was satisfied with the final product.
-“We use the Zeta-20 Optical Profiler daily for measurements and quality control.
-It allows us to make good magnitude estimates before SEM or AFM analysis of our samples,” she says.
+“We use the Zeta-20 Optical Profiler daily for measurements and quality control.” she says.